This is an ongoing series of meditations on faith, in response to readings from the articles that preface The Oxford Study Bible.

 What I'm circling toward is that "should" is usually a cultural word.
 Start throwing it around in front of someone from a different culture, and you'll find that some of the things you take for granted are hard to defend.

 As I look back at yesterday's entry, I'm caught on the idea that religion "should" be locally-derived.
 Should it?
 Why?
 What's wrong with worshipping a savior who wore middle eastern sandals?
 (Especially if he really is the Son of God.)
 What's wrong with the early Jews holding Zion in their hearts, teaching their children of a land far away where God spoke and their heritage was woven?
 What's wrong with the place that New Jersey holds for me: the land of my childhood, the wind that still moves me from thousands of miles away?

-We European-Americans consider ourselves Irish or German or Greek even if we’ve never been to those places, don’t know anyone there and hold nothing in common with them.
-People have this ability to identify with things that are far away and long ago.
-I’m not about to say they shouldn’t.
+We European-Americans consider ourselves Irish or German or Greek even if we've never been to those places, don't know anyone there, and have nothing in common with them.
+People have this ability to identify with things long ago and far away.
+I'm not about to say they shouldn't.

-As for Christianity, it developed a flavor as unique as any culinary tradition in each new community it infused, while we children of European immigrants have become Americans, distinct in our own right, in our own way.
-This isn’t something to encourage or resist.
-It’s just something that happens.
-Whether we want to be or not, we’re influenced by where we live.
+As for Christianity, it developed a flavor as unique as any culinary tradition in each new community it infused, while we children of European immigrants have become Americans, distinct in our own way.
+This isn't something to encourage or resist.
+It's just something that happens.
+Whether we want to be or not, we're influenced by where we live.